Chris Murray (politician): Member of Parliament

-Murray was elected MP for the Edinburgh East and Musselburgh constituency at the 2024 United Kingdom general election.
+Murray was elected MP for the Edinburgh East and Musselburgh constituency at the 2024 general election.

-In July 2024, Portobello beach in Murray's constituency was closed for a short period after high levels of bacteria were present in the water.
-Murray attributed this to sewage, but it was later confirmed by SEPA not to be a pollution-related incident.
+In July 2024, Portobello beach in Murray's constituency was closed for a period after high levels of bacteria were present in the water.
+Murray raised this due to concerns from constituents which attributed this to sewage, and said that it was "unacceptable" that people were unable to swim due to pollution.
+It was later confirmed by SEPA not to be a pollution-related incident in that case.
+Murray has continued to raise the issue of unmonitored sewage outflows in Scottish waters, raising the issue in Parliament and in local press.